aviralsharma021/aws-secure-baseline/README.md

 this kind of compliance evidence for enterprise clients.

 ## Architecture
-[diagram placeholder — add once built]
+[diagram placeholder — yet to add]

 ## Status
 Work in progress — built incrementally as part of a 12-week AWS Security